Likelihood-Based Heterogeneity Inference Reveals Non-Stationary Effects in Biohybrid Cell-Cargo Transport: Data and model

 with pdf

 and heterogeneity parameters~$\boldsymbol{\theta} \defeq (\alpha, \beta)$.
-While other distributions might also fit the heterogeneity of the noise strengths, the use of the~$\Gamma$-function is motivated by its analytical properties which ease the calculations in the following sections.
+While other distributions might also fit the heterogeneity of the noise strengths, the use of the~$\Gamma$-function is motivated by its analytical properties, which ease the calculations in the following sections.
+Other choices do not qualitatively change the conclusions presented in the following \cite{noteSI}.

-In the next section we will use the model comprised of Eqs.~(\ref{eq:data_diffusion}, \ref{eq:model_heterogeneity}) to estimate the heterogeneity of the experimental system.
+In the next section, we will use the model comprised of Eqs.~\eqref{eq:data_diffusion} and \eqref{eq:model_heterogeneity} to estimate the heterogeneity of the experimental system.